A topic from the subject of Crystallization in Chemistry.

 Key Points

-• Temperature affects the rate and type of crystallization.
+• Temperature significantly affects both the rate and the type of crystals formed during crystallization.

-• Lower temperatures generally favor larger crystals with fewer defects.
+• Lower temperatures generally favor the formation of larger crystals with fewer defects.

-• Higher temperatures can promote the formation of smaller crystals or amorphous solids.
+• Higher temperatures can lead to the formation of smaller crystals or even amorphous solids (solids lacking a defined crystal structure).

-• The relationship between temperature and crystallization is influenced by factors such as the solvent, solute, and supersaturation.
+• The precise relationship between temperature and crystallization is complex and influenced by several factors including the solvent used, the nature of the solute, and the degree of supersaturation.

 Main Concepts